OTHRegensburgMedieninformatik/SPL-for-C/README.md

 Examples can be compiled seperately from c/examples.
 From there run make to compile.

+## Create StartProject
+The library comes with a StartProject for Clion that have all needed files included.

+The StartProject can be created with

+    make clion_windows

+And is located in Spl-for-C/StartProject

 ## TODO

 * Fix display bug that seems to omit drawing graphical objects at the start of the program